TEALSK12/2nd-semester-introduction-to-computer-science/lesson_207_game_loop.md

 ## Instructor's Note
 1. Lesson
   1. Ask students what the while loop did?
-    3. Go over the syntax.
-Ask students how you write it
+    1. Go over the syntax.
-    4. Ask students what the plus sign does?
-What does append do?
-What would happen if you did `append([1, 2, 3])`?
-    5. Nested List: a list that is contained within another list.
-Only counts as 1 element
-        1. Ask Students the length of this nested list?
-        2. Ask students how would we get the length of the inner list
+    2. Ask students how you would write this using user input?
+    3. What if you wanted the loop to stop when the user inputted "quit".
+Ask the students to think and then have one come up to the board to write out how.
+    5.
     6. Asks students to write down how they would represent a tic-tac-toe board using lists.
 Create a tic-tac-toe board with students in class.
 2. Lab
     1. Have students practice slicing, adding, removing elements from some given lists.